The Great Wall

 Giant Pandas in Chengdu

-Although there are many zoos in China and elsewhere, where you can see a giant panda, the best place to see them is Chengdu — the giant panda’s “hometown”.
+Although there are many zoos in China and elsewhere in the world, where you can see a giant panda, the best place to see them is Chengdu — the giant panda’s “hometown”.
 There are three places you can see pandas close up: Chengdu Panda Breeding and Research Center, Dujiangyan Panda Valley, and Bifengxia Panda Base.
 Chengdu Panda Center is in the north of the city, and is more established.
 Bifengxia Panda Base is 2 hours from Chengdu, has more pandas, and you can see pandas more in their natural habitat.

 The Potala Palace in Lhasa